 1 tsp. vanilla

-1 pint fresh strawberries, trimmed and sliced lengthwise into 2 or 3 slices each
+1 -2 pints fresh strawberries, trimmed and sliced lengthwise into 2 or 3 slices each (depending on design)

-1. To make cookies, whisk flour, baking powder and salt in a medium mixing bowl.
+1. To make cookies, whisk flour and salt in a medium mixing bowl.

-2. Cream butter, sugar, and brown sugar together until light and fluffy (with electric mixer), about 3 minutes.
+2. Cream butter and sugar together until light and fluffy (with electric mixer), about 3 minutes.

 3. Add egg and vanilla and beat until combined.